- Last Updated On: August 1, 2024

 Is CPR a Skill to Put on Your Resume?

-Any medical or health resume can be boosted with CPR and First Aid certification training.
-Having one can significantly enhance your resume, potentially propelling it to the forefront when competing with other candidates.
+Any medical or health resume can be boosted with CPR and First Aid certifications.
+These certifications can push your resume to the front of the list if the steroids for sell decision comes down to you and another candidate without a CPR certification.
 Employers can quickly toss resumes aside that don’t have CPR certifications.

 Yes.
 You should put CPR on your resume regardless of whether you are in a health-related profession.
 However, it’s especially critical to put this certification on your resume if you are applying for a medical-related field.
 If you aren’t, CPR certifications demonstrate a willingness to help community members and to commit to skills outside of your immediate scope of practice that benefit others.